The Brim Trail was the first of a planned system of trails at Powder

 2018) there is ongoing construction in the trailhead

 meadow of mules ear blossoms.
 Review and photos June 30, 2015 by Bruce.

 elevation loss on the downslope to the south end of the loop.
-(500 of the
+The slopes on the

 singletrack are gradual enough that, despite the elevation, the ride is

 is a great ride for all ability levels.

 Just before entering the singletrack,